GabeSamurai/ParadiseOS/README.md

 each vessel is a entity that exist independely from one another and also from the "force".
 This is evident by the fact that the force can "become" a vessel, and afterwards, cease to be it without the anihilation of the vessel.
 As such, becoming here is analogous with wearing a vessel like cloth or "possesing" it, in exorcist terms.
-In fact not only it is implied that the vessel never ceases to be in the process of something becoming it, the original transform primitive demostrated that, it by itself was a combination of the primitives "create" and "become"
+In fact not only it is implied that the vessel never ceases to be in the process of something becoming it, one cannot give the same name to two different vessels, even if they are inside different vessels.
+Also, the original transform primitive demostrated that, it by itself was a incomplete combination of the primitives "lllllllllllllllllllllll

+The old way is not by itself inferior, just different.
+In my case i value logic uniformity and singularity, for personal taste and because it make it easyer distan itsellllllllllllllllllllllllll.llllllllllllllllllll sa
 First, each vessel is a real in this fictional reality of the library and the primitives are the common behaviour from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
 Such is